Georg Meier: War service

-After the crash at the Swedish Grand Prix in August 1939, Meier spent two months recovering from a serious back-injury.
+After the crash at the Swedish Grand Prix in Saxtorp outside Landskrona in August 1939, Meier spent two months recovering from a serious back-injury.
 This led to Meier being declared unfit for military service and spend the war as a motorcycle instructor for the German Military Police and as a driver to Wilhelm Canaris, head of the Abwehr, the German military intelligence service, from 1935 to 1944.